syncfusion-content/javascript-docs/js/api/ejSplitter.md

-Fires when expandCollapse in splitter control pane.
+Fires when expand / collapse operation in splitter control pane has been performed successfully.

 <table class="params">
 <thead>